oskarrough/slaytheweb/README.md

 # Slay the Web

-Hello and welcome to Slay the Web.
-A browser-based version of the fantastic video card game [Slay The Spire](https://www.megacrit.com/) by Mega Crit.
+Slay the Spire is a fantastic video card game designed by [MegaCrit](https://www.megacrit.com/) .
 They explain:

 > We fused card games and roguelikes together to make the best single player deckbuilder we could.
 Craft a unique deck, encounter bizarre creatures, discover relics of immense power, and Slay the Spire!

-This exists because I was interested in the mechanics behind the original game and wanted to play around with some JavaScript while learning from all the work in the open source Slay the Spire modding community.
+After many runs in the Spire, I got really into the theory behind the game.
+Inspired by the modding community, I thought it'd be neat and a great learning experience to try and implement the core logic of the game for the web.
+And that is what _Slay the Web_ is.
 The idea is to provide a stable game logic to play the game with any kind of interface.
 Be it the browser, a command line or whatever.
-Once the game logic is more or less stable, the fun part begins where we can design unique monsters, cards and powers!
-This project is very much work in progress.
-It is made for fun and to learn.

 The `master` branch is automatically deployed to https://slaytheweb.now.sh/, where you can try it out!